BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 Clearly, attempting to make sense of complex issues should not be mistaken for rationalization.
 This is an easy trap to fall into, particularly when the topic is heavily charged with moral language, where any effort to explain events can be (willingly) misinterpreted as either justification or condemnation.
 The framework within which sense-making occurs in such cases often defaults to the age-old binary of good versus evil---arguably the most effective, yet oversimplified, way to reduce complexity.
-This moral framing gives us a manageable lens through which to view the world, but it also makes as blind for a more nuanced perspective, risks obscuring deeper systemic dynamics and can hinder genuine understanding of the complex interactions at play.
+This moral framing gives us a manageable lens through which to view the world, but it also makes us blind for a more nuanced perspective, risks obscuring deeper systemic dynamics and can hinder genuine understanding of the complex interactions at play.
 As a German comedian once said:

 >If you know who is the devil, your day is already well-structured.